popelucha/ESSLLI-2025/05_llms/README.md

   * at query time, RAG compares the question embedding vector with the database and answers with the most similar chunk

 The difficult part(s):

 * how to make the chunks
 * is the encoding part correct?
 * is the vector comparison the best way?

+* Generation = the easier part for LLMs

 ---